 That depends on your time frame.
 You must be physically present to take our testing and conduct interviews.
-Testing will take place in October and November.
+Testing will take place in July 2014.
 If you reside in Colorado, we can treat you like an out of state applicant to condense the steps but you must still be present for testing and interviews.
-The Academy is currently scheduled for April 2014.
+The Academy is currently scheduled for January 2015.
 If you are not being discharged from the military by that date, we cannot hold a position open.
 You will need to re-apply for the next Academy.

 What benefits does the CSPD offer?

 Please check out our City Benefits web page.

 How do I complete a Ride Along with your department?